tflm91/CRM-System/README.md

 As an account manager, I want to create a new item.

-When I am logged in, I click on "Articles" and get to a page where all items are listed with the corresponding information.
-By clicking on the pencil next to an item, I can edit the article.
+When I am logged in, I click on "Items" and get to a page where all items are listed with the corresponding information.
+By clicking on the pencil next to an item, I can edit the item.
 By clicking on the plus sign above the table I can create a new item.
 In both cases a form appears where I enter the description, the basic price in Euro and the quantity.
 When editing an existing item, the old data is entered there at the beginning.
 By clicking on "Save" I save the changes and see the updated table.
 When I click the "Cancel" button, however, the change is discarded.

 ### Delete items